Poland

 Donations to counteract the effect of war in the Ukraine

-Irrespective from deductions the form tax base, CIT and PIT taxpayers may additionally settle donations made with respect to war in Ukraine as tax deductible costs, in the amount of the production costs or purchase price of items or rights that are the subject of donations or costs incurred as a result of gratuitous services aimed at counteracting the effects of hostilities on the territory of Ukraine, transferred in the period from 24 February 2022 to 31 December 2024 - unless these expenses were included in tax deductible costs, including through depreciation write-offs.
+Irrespective from deductions from the tax base, CIT and PIT payers may additionally settle donations made with respect to war in Ukraine as tax deductible costs in the amount of the production costs or purchase price of items or rights that are the subject of donations or costs incurred as a result of gratuitous services aimed at counteracting the effects of hostilities on the territory of Ukraine, transferred in the period from 24 February 2022 to 31 December 2024, unless these expenses were included in tax deductible costs, including through depreciation write-offs.

 Fines and penalties